Life in Brighton

 There is such a variety of cuisines and places for all budgets.
 Whether you want a big meal or a light bite, there will be something for you, no matter your dietary requirements.

-Brighton is known as a great city for shopping and at the centre of it all is Churchill Square.
+Brighton is known as an excellent city for shopping and at the centre of it all is Churchill Square.
 This sprawling modern mall is a retail heaven for students, locals and tourists alike, with late opening hours every Thursday and NUS discounts.
-It even hosts a Freshers’ event for new students each year with tonnes of great deals to stock up on all sorts of essentials.
+It even hosts a Freshers’ event for new students each year with loads of great deals to stock up on all sorts of essentials.

 Bike